 Natural fibers; coarse, medium, fine, short, long...there is a use or project for every type!

 Several times each year we have opportunities to provide education regarding breeds of fiber animals, types of fiber, and ways to process and use wool and fiber.
-Some of this is via displays at our excellent local county fairs, our group shared sales space in the sheep barn at Oregon Flock & Fiber Festival, and our own Fiber Market Day held in Redmond, OR at the Deschutes County Fairgrounds.
+Some of this is via displays at our excellent local county fairs, our group shared sales space in the sheep barn at Oregon Flock & Fiber Festival, and our own Fiber Market Day held in Redmond, OR at the Deschutes County Fairgrounds in June.
 At times other occasions present themselves with local school or community programs.